Decred-Next/dcrnstakepool/README.md

 ## Operations

-- dcrstakepool will connect to the database or error out if it cannot do so.
+- dcrnstakepool will connect to the database or error out if it cannot do so.

-- dcrstakepool will create the stakepool.Users table automatically if it doesn't exist.
+- dcrnstakepool will create the stakepool.Users table automatically if it doesn't exist.

-- dcrstakepool attempts to connect to all of the stakepoold servers on startup or error out if it cannot do so.
+- dcrnstakepool attempts to connect to all of the stakepoold servers on startup or error out if it cannot do so.

-- dcrstakepool takes a user's pubkey, validates it, calls getnewaddress on all the wallet servers, then createmultisig, and finally importscript.
-If any of these RPCs fail or returns inconsistent results, the RPC client built-in to dcrstakepool will shut down and will not operate until it has been restarted.
+- dcrnstakepool takes a user's pubkey, validates it, calls getnewaddress on all the wallet servers, then createmultisig, and finally importscript.
+If any of these RPCs fail or returns inconsistent results, the RPC client built-in to dcrnstakepool will shut down and will not operate until it has been restarted.
   Wallets should be verified to be in sync before restarting.

 - User API Tokens have an issuer field set to baseURL from the configuration file.